cixtor/anzen/README.md

 ## Initial Thoughts

 - Use a [Bloom Filter](https://en.wikipedia.org/wiki/Bloom_filter) to quickly determine if a URL is benign, in which case we can finish the operation fast, otherwise run the malware identifier against it;
+- LRU cache for the most common malicious URLs.
+Keep track of how many hits other malicious URLs get.
+Update the cache every few minutes with the list of URLs with more hits;